zarroboogs/p5-ct/README.md

 __WARNING:__ Locking a persona and then unlocking it would reset all persona stats.

-#### Data Structures

-Useful data structures in MemoryRecord form.

-The _Address_ fields function as offsets, so values (if any) can be ignored.

-#### Lists

-Various drop-down lists referenced in the table.

 #### Party Stats

 Edit stats relating to party members: